Skip to content

 Typical.
 Hot combustion gases rise naturally through a metal flue pipe and exit through the roof or an exterior wall.
 This is the most common setup in older homes.

 Power vent.
 A fan pushes combustion gases through a horizontal vent pipe to the outside.
-The exhaust pipe is usually smaller-diameter metal.
+The exhaust pipe is usually a white plastic PVC pipe.

 Sealed combustion.
 The burner draws outside air through a dedicated intake pipe, and exhaust exits through a separate pipe.
 The home's air is never used in the combustion process.
 This is the safest type.